edurange/edurange-flask/edurange_refactored/templates/tutorials/Getting_Started/Getting_Started.md

 - Stable design

-In summation, it allows you to do stuff faster than GUI and provides an amazing automation support built in.
+In summation, it allows you to do stuff faster than GUI and provides built in automation support.

-Open up terminal for the rest of this training.
-Or ssh into the server for the command line experience.

 ---

 ## 3. Linux File System

-### Heirarchy
+### Hierarchy

 Linux folders and files are arranged like an upside down tree, where the slash `/` is called the root, or beginning, of all your files in the entire computer.
 The root is the base of the tree and as you go down it keeps splitting into branches and leaves.
 The leaves would be a file and the branches are folders.

 ### `/` vs. logging in as root

 The root, signified by a `/` , is the beginning of your files.
 But you can also log in as the root user.
 When you do this, your home directory (where your files are typically saved) is in the folder `/root` not at, `/`.
 The `/root` folder is not to be confused with the slash (root) the beginning of all the files.
-Just like if you were logged in as bermic you would typically save your files in `/home/bermic`, whereas the root user saves their files in `/root`.
+Just like if you were logged in as bermic you would typically save your files in `/home/student`, whereas the root user saves their files in `/root`.

 ### Important